What Is Days Sales Outstanding (DSO): The Lifeline of Accounts Receivable

 - $80,000 — In total net credit sales over the course of three months (from January through March)

 - $45,000 — In total accounts receivable over that same period

 In that case, they would have a DSO of 51 ([45,000 ÷ 80,000] × 90 days).
 That means it takes the business on average 51 days to collect on their invoices.

 What is a good DSO?

-There are a couple reasons your DSO could be trending higher.
-It could be an indication that customer satisfaction is low and as a result, customers are taking their time to pay you—or aren't paying.
-In the case of the latter, it could be that your sales team is extending credit to customers they shouldn't.
+There are a couple of reasons your days sales outstanding could be trending higher.
+It could be an indication that customer satisfaction is low and as a result, customers are taking their time to pay you.
+Alternatively, it might be that your customers aren't paying.
+In that case, your sales team is likely extending credit to customers they shouldn't.

-A higher DSO could also be a result of inefficient collections processes.
-Getting away from highly manual accounts receivable processes in favor of automation reduces the length of the cash conversion cycle significantly.
-PYMNTS.com’s recent B2B Payments Innovation Readiness report found that businesses that rely on manual AR processes tend to have 30% longer average DSO compared to those with medium to high levels of AR automation.
+A survey by PYMNTS and American Express found that businesses that rely on manual AR processes tend to have 30% longer average days sales outstanding compared to those with medium to high levels of AR automation.

-Here are some strategies you can use to reduce DSO:
+Here are some strategies you can use to lower DSO: